cekkr/WaterfallArithmeticUnit-Proposal/WaterfallArithmeticUnit.en.md

 **In summary, the Waterfall Arithmetic Unit has the potential to revolutionize various fields requiring high-performance mathematical computations.
 Its unique blend of efficiency, scalability, and flexibility makes it an exciting prospect for the future of computing, particularly in areas where traditional computing architectures face limitations.**

+### Clarifications

+* Even if used "dataflow" as terminology, WAU is not a dataflow architecture processor.
+Excluded concurrent operations, the flow of the same algorithm is deterministic.

 ### References